makhomed/autofilter/README.rst

 Request count measured as one-minute sum of request weight for each request from each ip.
-One request to static resource or one nginx-level redirect measured as weight 0.1, all other requests considered as requests to dynamic and has weight 1.0,
+One request to static resource or one nginx-level redirect measured as weight 0.1, all other requests considered as requests to backend, and has weight 1.0.

 If some specific ip generates load above threshold - this ip will be blocked as bot.